PierreIsCoding/sdiy/Chit_Chat/README.md

 The files for building and sourcing this project are in this folder.
 See
 - Chit_Chat_Schematic.pdf; as reference
 - Probability_Gate_2022_BOM.xlsx; for sourcing your parts
-- ibom.html; download is file and open it with your browser.
+- [iBom](https://htmlpreview.github.io/?https://github.com/PierreIsCoding/sdiy/blob/main/Chit_Chat/ibom.html); Open the link or download is file and open it with your browser.
 It is ideal for placing the components.

 ## Calibration.
 The front panel has a little hole next to the top probability knob.
 With this you calibrate the noise gain / probability.
 How to calibrate: